This message is only visible to site admins

 -Bandy is the second largest winter sport by number of athletes.
 Bandy should have a strong place among all the other sports.
 One of the major breakthroughs for the entire world bandy community was the participation in the competition programme of the Winter Universiade in 2019 in Krasnoyarsk.
 Already in August 2017, our sport was officially recognized by the International University Sports Federation (FISU) and bandy made its debut in the Asian Games programme in 2011.
 Of course, our common global goal today is the inclusion of bandy in the Winter Olympics programme.
 Everyone knows that since 2004, bandy has been officially recognized by the International Olympic Committee.
 Over the past years, we have studied in detail all the nuances of interaction with the IOC and have fulfilled all the requirements for participating in the Winter Olympics.
 At the moment, our representatives are constantly working towards this goal in cooperation with the IOC.
 The participation of bandy in the Olympics is important, obvious and natural in the same time.

--We have already discussed with the FIB Development Committee and it is agreed that the Open European Cup will be played in the autumn of 2020 in Slovakia.
+-We work with the FIB Development Committee and it is agreed to play a European Championship every year.
 These competitions, with the participation of the national teams of Germany, Czech Republic, Slovakia and other teams, have been held since 2015.
 Today, by the way, there is a request for a similar tournament for women’s teams.
 I want to emphasize that I proposed introducing a system of special grants to support and motivate countries in which bandy is only taking its first steps or starting to develop seriously.

 -One of the most important tasks today is to find a director for European development.
 This should be a person who is not only interested in the development of bandy, but a person who will have great independence and, at the same time, serious financial opportunities.